March 1, 2023

 These vast warehouses are data centers.
 They’re most likely to be situated in a small town in the United States or on the outskirts of a European city.
 Inside the windowless structures lie stacks upon stacks of circuit boards and servers.
 This is where the world’s data, your data, gets transferred, exchanged, and stored.
 Built mostly by information traders (the Googles, the Microsofts, the Amazons), data centers are concentrated in northern Europe or on the east coast of the United States.
 They’re gigantic.
 Some of them are bigger than aircraft carriers.
 Their dimly lit halls are so long that staff have to ride through the corridors on scooters.
 While these hubs seem harmless and don’t exhale black smoke, they place a significant strain on our environment

 So, let’s explore this more sustainable path.
-What are the drawbacks of data centers and what can Hive do that they can’t?
+What are the drawbacks of data centers and what can Hivenet do that they can’t?
 How can you store your data, your way, while being more efficient and sustainable at the same time?

 The energy explosion